Pages

 Explosive Xmas

-In Guatemala, Xmas Eve is celebrated with tamales (maize-based dish), ponche (mildly spiced fruit drink) and... fireworks!
-After an evening of small-scale firing (quite enjoyed by M&S, too), at midnight it got was shockingly loud and colourful, all over the city, from small firecrackers to the big sky-high ones, for nearly one hour.
+In Guatemala, Xmas Eve is celebrated with tamales (a maize-based dish), ponche (mildly spiced fruit drink) and... fireworks!
+After an evening of small-scale firing (quite enjoyed by M&S, too), at midnight it got shockingly loud and colourful, all over the city, from small firecrackers to the big sky-high ones, for nearly one hour.
 Here's a couple of videos for you to get a hint.

 Thursday, 22 December 2016